kubevault/kubevault/docs/guides/monitoring/vault-server/coreos.md

 vault-demo-exampleco   23s
 ```

-Now, if you go the Prometheus Dashboard, you should see that this database endpoint as one of the targets.
+Now, if you go the Prometheus Dashboard, you should see that this Vault endpoint as one of the targets.

 <p align="center">
   <kbd>